Last Updated on March 7, 2026 by George Pavlopoulos

 One week in Greece: Day 7

-The last day of your journey will be mainly defined by the time of your departure.
-If you have a late flight back home, consider having a nice long walk in downtown Athens.
-Revisit your favorite spot, go again to the cafe you liked the most, and do some shopping.
+The last day of your journey will largely depend on your departure time.
+If you have a late flight back home, consider having a nice, long walk in downtown Athens.
+Revisit your favorite spot, go back to the cafe you liked the most, and do some shopping.
 That’s what I usually do on the last day in a foreign city anyway.
-Or visit that museum you wanted to see but were too lazy the other day.
+Or visit the museum you wanted to see but were too lazy to visit the other day.

 And that’s it with the Cultural one week tour in Greece itinerary.